tolnair/Jenkins-Python-test/README.md

-# Teamcity-Practice
+# Teamcity-Python-test
-Build a CI/CD pipeline to practice TeamCity tool.
+Build a CI/CD pipeline to practice TeamCity tool with python scripts.